ros2/ros2_documentation/source/Tutorials/Discovery-Server/Discovery-Server.rst

 Server Redundancy
 ^^^^^^^^^^^^^^^^^

-By using the Fast DDS tool, several servers can be created, and the nodes can be connected to as many servers as desired.
+By using ``fastdds`` tool, several servers can be created, and the nodes can be connected to as many servers as desired.
 This allows to have a safe redundancy network that will work even if some servers or nodes shut down unexpectedly.
 Next schema shows a simple architecture that will work with server redundancy: